gzussa/javacodegen/README.md

 ### Build for specific plugins only

 You don't need to package the entire source code with every plugins if you are only using few of them.
 You can remove any plugins you want.
 Just remove plugin folders you don't need.
-Also you will need to fix Maven dependencies.
+Also, you will need to fix Maven dependencies.
 Remove corresponding dependencies in the `shell/pom.xml` file and module definitions in the `plugins/pom.xml` file.

 ### Continuous Integration